|

 Counterfeit product scams in Morocco

-It’s no secret that Morocco is home to some incredible souks, offering everything from handmade leather products to fragrant spices and argan oil.
-However, these bustling markets may also contain fake items pretending to be authentic, meaning tourists aren’t always getting what they’re paying for.
+It’s no secret that Morocco is home to some incredible souks.
+Here, you’ll find everything from handmade leather products to fragrant spices and argan oil.

-Many people are visiting on short weekends away, meaning they don’t have time to research particular products to know what they should be looking for.
-Rather than going to reputable stores or cooperatives that are recognised for offering genuine, high-quality items, they end up buying from a cheap market stall in the middle of the medina .
+Rather than going to reputable stores or cooperatives that are recognised for offering genuine, high-quality items, they end up buying from a cheap market stall in the middle of the medina.
 In many cases, they simply take the word of the vendor that the goods are “authentic”, even if they could be cheap imitations.

-Dishonest vendors in the souks of Marrakech and Fes might sell carpets, claiming they are antique finds from distant Amazigh tribes, when in fact, they are mass-produced replicas from a city factory.
 These sellers sometimes use aggressive sales tactics, insisting that the buyer can resell the item for a significant profit back home.
 In other cases, they will drastically reduce the price suddenly to close the sale.

 If you can’t visit a cooperative where authentic Amazigh carpets are available, enquire at your hotel for a reliable seller nearby.
 This article is filled with useful information about the best places to buy authentic rugs in Morocco.

-Likewise, Morocco’s prized argan oil, celebrated for its health and beauty advantages, is sometimes mixed with more common oils but marketed as the “real deal.”
-To steer clear of scams, it’s best to buy argan oil from a cooperative near Essaouira or Agadir where it is produced.
+To steer clear of scams, it’s best to buy argan oil from a cooperative near Essaouira or Agadir.
+This is where the oil is produced.
 The likelihood of encountering a counterfeit product here is much lower.

-Saffron, one of the most expensive spices globally, is also a common target for counterfeiters, with cheap safflower often used as a substitute.
-The most effective way to recognise genuine saffron is by its strong, unique aroma – authentic saffron has a very potent, pungent scent.
-If you’re still uncertain, ask a trusted local to accompany you to the market – many riad owners go the extra mile to assist their guests with small tasks like this!
+If you’re still uncertain, ask a trusted local to accompany you to the market.
+Many riad owners go the extra mile to assist their guests with small tasks like this!

 How to avoid purchasing counterfeit or poor-quality Moroccan crafts:

-• Educate yourself beforehand on the key characteristics to look for when shopping for authentic products in Morocco
+• Educate yourself on the key characteristics to look for when shopping for authentic products in Morocco

 • Shop at reputable stores or cooperatives that are recognised for offering genuine, high-quality goods